RealOrangeOne/ipc-unix/README.md

 Simple Inter-Process Communication using unix sockets for Python.

+__Note__: Whilst mostly working, there's still some fairly common cases which haven't been tested.
+Use at your own risk until this message is removed.

 ## Examples

 For some more concrete examples, check out the `tests/` directory.